cschnidr/phpinfo/README.md

 ```
 > ip addr
 > oc cluster up --public-hostname='your-static-IP' --host-data-dir=/opt/openshift/data --host-config-dir=/opt/openshift/config --use-existing-config
+:exclamation: For newer versions use this > oc cluster up --public-hostname='your-static-IP' --base-dir=/opt/openshift
 ```
 ### Alternative: Start the Openshift Cluster with non-persistent config
 If you start the Openshift cluster as following, you need to go through the setup (including Trident install) after every reboot of the Linux VM!